What are pronouns?

 If you’ve never studied a foreign language before, you may not know exactly what pronouns are… And that’s ok.

-These are pronouns and refer back to a noun that was already mentioned, or to the whole content of the sentence.
+They refer back to a noun that was already mentioned or to the whole content of the sentence.

 Let’s look at some examples:

 Io sto leggendo (cosa?) un giornale.

 Un giornale is a direct object in the sentence above.

 Let’s now replace the direct object with a direct object pronoun: